Interview Query

 • Last - Considers the last value unique and the rest as duplicates.

-• False - Considers all same values as duplicates.
+• False - Considers all the same values as duplicates.

 9. What is a lambda function in Python?

-Sometimes called an “anonymous function,” the lambda function is just like a normal function but is not defined with the keyword.
+Sometimes called an “anonymous function,” the lambda function is like a normal function but not defined with the keyword.
 They are defined with the keyword.
-Lambda functions are restricted to a single line expression, and can take in multiple parameters, just like normal functions.
+Like normal functions, lambda functions are restricted to a single-line expression and can take in multiple parameters.

 Here is an example of both normal and lambda functions for the argument (x) and the expression (x+x)